Battle of Geok Tepe (1879)

 The First Battle of Geok Tepe was the main event in the 1879 Russian expedition against the Akhal Tekke Turkmens during the Russian conquest of Turkestan.
-Nikolai Lomakin marched 275 miles to the Geok Tepe fortress, but mismanaged the attack and was forced to retreat.
+Nikolai Lomakin marched 442 km to the Geok Tepe fortress, but mismanaged the attack and was forced to retreat.
 The next year, this was reversed by Mikhail Skobelev in the second Battle of Geok Tepe.

 Geography and background

 After Russia subdued the Emirate of Bukhara in 1868 and the Khanate of Khiva in 1873 the Turkoman desert nomads remained independent.
 Their country was bounded by the Caspian Sea on the west, the Oxus River on the east and the ill-defined Persian border on the south.
 Near the center the Kopet Dag mountains ran northwest almost to Krasnovodsk Gulf.
 On their north side streams ran down from the mountains forming the Akhal Oasis which, in the broadest sense, ran from Kazil Arbat to beyond Askabad.
 The Tekke Turkomans who lived here were one of the few Turkoman tribes who practiced agriculture.
 Before and after the conquest of Khiva expeditions were sent into the Turkoman country to map the area and find the waterholes that would be needed by any significant army.
 In the spring of 1878 Lomakin was driven back from Kazil Arvat and that fall he crossed the Kopet Dag and was chased all the way back to Chikishlyar.
 These defeats had to be avenged, if only as a matter of prestige.